onesky/api-documentation-platform/resources/import_task.md

 Remark:
 - `status` can be either `completed`, `in-progress` or `failed`.
 - Response may vary according to the way used to import strings.
 More response sample [here](/reference/import_tasks_response_samples.md#list---list-import-tasks).
+- Import history is accessible up to one year.

 [Back to top](#import-task)